Most Able Students

 Most Able students comprise around 5-10% of the academy population.
 At Harris Garrard Academy we identify the Most Able students in all subjects.

-The Leader for Most Able is James Case, Assistant Principal.
+The Leader for Most Able is Fran Day, Assistant Principal.
 Further documents and policies relating to our support for ‘most able' students can be downloaded from our Equalities and additional intervention page.

 How does the academy identify Most Able students?